 Also, banks prefer to disburse a big amount of money.
 So, if you simply require an emergency fund, worth a few hundred dollars to survive until your upcoming payday then banks may not be keen on lending to you.

 Do Payday Loans Lure Borrowers in a Never-Ending “Cycle of Debt?”

 In the absence of any statistical evidence, the ‘cycle of debt’ argument, often included in passing legislation while opposing payday lending, does not hold any significance.
 A big majority of Americans, evidently, use payday advances judiciously and, as planned, for short-term use.
 Reports by state regulator and public company submissions, confirm the fact that timely repayment of payday advances greater than 90 percent are done and more than 95 percent are finally collected.

 Do Payday Loans and Cash Advance Lenders Target Unsophisticated Customers?

-It’s misconception that payday loans are predatory, stemming from the idea of borrower being incapable of a repayment.
+It’s a misconception that payday loans are predatory, stemming from the idea of the borrower being incapable of a repayment.
 Because many payday lenders hardly earn $2 of profit from a loan, it is difficult to think that such fast cash would be loaned to anyone incapable of a repayment.

-Payday advance customers are normal hardworking adults who may be devoid of any savings or expendable income to use as a security blanket, when unexpected costs occur.
+Payday advance customers are normal hardworking adults who may be devoid of any savings or expendable income to use as a security blanket when unexpected costs occur.
 In addition to a fixed source of income, 100% of these customers have a bank account.

 According to some payday loan demographics studies: